DevExpress/testcafe/docs/articles/documentation/guides/basic-guides/test-organization.md

 });
 ```

-Similarly, you can specify a start page for individual tests with the [test.page](../../reference/test-api/test/page.md) function that overrides [fixture.page](../../reference/test-api/fixture/page.md).
+Similarly, you can specify a start page for individual tests with the [test.page](../../reference/test-api/test/page.md) function that overrides the [fixture.page](../../reference/test-api/fixture/page.md).

 ```js
 fixture `MyFixture`